rgomez31UAQ/M5PORKCHOP_Pwnagotchi-Cardputer/README.md

     How it works:
         - Every network gets 32 features extracted from beacon frames
         - Data accumulates in memory as you drive around
-        - Every 60 seconds, WARHOG dumps to /ml_training.csv (crash protection)
+        - Every 60 seconds, WARHOG dumps to /ml_training.csv - crash protection
         - When you stop WARHOG (G0 button), final export happens
         - Worst case you lose 1 minute of data if piggy crashes